Anthoche/Area/README.md

 4. Each service offers the following components:
   - type Action
   - type REAction
-5. The authenticated user composes a KoNect by interconnecting an Action to a REAction previously configured.
+5. The authenticated user composes a *Konect* by interconnecting an Action to a REAction previously configured.
-6. The application triggers KoNect automatically thanks to hooks.
+6. The application triggers *Konects* automatically thanks to hooks.

 ## ✨ Key Features